 September 1st is not only a moment when many kids are starting their school year.
 Historically it is one of the most significant days in world’s modern history.
-On this day, 77 years ago, a conflict began, which was the most widespread war, affecting millions of people worldwide.
+On this day, in 1939, a conflict began, which was the most widespread war, affecting millions of people worldwide.
 This conflict began in Gdansk.

 The beginning of the nightmare